• CLASSIC SAILFLOW

 .synopsis...

-a stationary front will settle south across lake erie tonight. low
+a stationary front will settle south and stall across lake

 detroit river lt. to maumee bay oh to reno beach oh beyond 5nm